 Neural networks incorporating basis decompositions.

 Why might you want to do this?
-For one it is a different lense to analyze neural nets’ mysterious success through.
+For one it is a different lense through which to analyze neural nets’ mysterious success through.
 For another, it gives you interpolation for free.
+Also this idea is part of the connection between neural nets and low rank GPs.
 There are possibly other reasons - perhaps the right basis gives you better priors for understanding a partial differential equation?
 Or something else?

 Unrolling: Implementing sparse coding using neural nets